Responder rebids. The general idea

 Responder's second suit - it is forcing ?

 Is East's bid forcing ?
 Or does it show a weak hand with possibly 5-5 in the majors ?
 If it is forcing, is it to 2NT or for one round ?
-These days it's considered to be forcing for one round, allowing West to stop at 2spade, but not 2heart.
+These days it's considered to be forcing for one round, allowing West to stop at 2, but not 2.

 False preference